shawwwn/sbox/docs/sbox.md

     apt install apparmor apparmor-utils libapparmor-dev
     ```

+* **-g | --cgroup CONTROLLERS:PATH**

+    Add sandbox's main process(i.e., pid 1 inside sandbox environment) to control group(s).\
+    CONTROLLERS is a list of controllers and PATH is the relative path to control groups in the given controllers list.

 * **-j | --join**

     *sbox*'s default policy forbids creating a sandbox when there is one running under the same name.\
     This flag allows *sbox* to send `PROGRAM` into in an existing sandbox environment.\
     Any program sent by this flag will be forcibly terminated(SIGKILL) when the main program exits.

 * **-v | --verbose**

     Print more information.

 * **-h | --help**

     Display help information.